G0RELLA/gorella_base/lecture/index.md

-# Generalized Outline of Realistic Empirical research Lectures in Life Science and their Applications
+# Generalizable Outline of Realistic Empirical research Lectures in Life Science and their Applications

 ```{toctree}
 ---